raghavm1/decimalfold/README.md

-# SmartCareerMatch
+# DecimalFold

 ## Overview

-SmartCareerMatch is an AI-powered job matching platform that analyzes resumes and finds relevant job opportunities using semantic similarity matching.
+DecimalFold is an AI-powered job matching platform that analyzes resumes and finds relevant job opportunities using semantic similarity matching.
 The application processes resumes in-memory, extracts key information using AI, and matches candidates with jobs from a comprehensive database using vector embeddings.

 ## Key Features